Vina77/pokedex_project/README.md

-# Pokedex Project
+# Pokédex Project

-This project is a simple Pokedex application designed to demonstrate the use of React for building a robust and interactive user interface.
+This project is a simple Pokédex application designed to demonstrate the use of React for building a robust and interactive user interface.
 The application retrieves data from a Pokémon API and displays detailed information about various Pokémon.
 Users can search for specific Pokémon and view their stats, abilities, and type information.

 ##